Travel Safety and Security

 - While camping, or in a tented camp, never leave food in your tent; it will attract wildlife.

 - Cover your arms and legs in the evening and use insect repellent to protect against mosquitoes.
 The repellent should contain at least 30% DEET.

 - Wear a hat, use sunscreen and drink plenty of water.

-- Don’t wear bright and colorful clothes or too much perfume.
-This is especially true for walking safaris and, to a lesser extent, for other wildlife viewing activities.
-In tsetse-fly areas it is recommended not to wear dark-colored clothing – such as black or dark blue – since it attracts these stinging flies.
+- Don’t wear bright and colourful clothes or too much perfume.
+This is especially true for walking safaris and, to a lesser extent, for other wildlife-viewing activities.
+In tsetse-fly areas, it is recommended not to wear dark-coloured clothing – such as black or dark blue – since it attracts these stinging flies.
 Bring warm clothes for morning game drives in open vehicles during the cold months of June, July and August.